Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

     - A bad USB cable (Spikes all over the spectrum)
     - Your phone communicating to a cell tower (Random jumps)
     - Proximity to a cell tower (Super strong and wide signals, random jumps)
+    - Strong thunderstorm close by

 - Fixes for each are:
     - Use a better USBs cable
     - Set your phone to airplane mode
     - Move farther away from cell towers
+    - Wait for the storm to pass, see if the issue persists

 Universal solutions:
 - Lower your gain until the interference is minimized